ValkyFischer/ValkyrieUtils/README.md

 - **Config**: Enables easy reading and parsing of configuration files (both INI and XML).
 - **Options**: Allows you to define and parse command-line options with specified data types and default values.
 - **Compressor**: Provides a utility to compress and decompress data using various compression modes.
+- **Crypto**: Offers functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC.
 - **Tools**: Provides functions to validate various data types (e.g., float, integer, boolean, list, dictionary).

 ## Modules